 - Access to all Law School seminar series and other events across the University.

 For visits up to 12 weeks, no fee is applied.
-A visit longer than 12 weeks will be charged a flat fee of £650 (academic year 2017/18).
-Please note we are awaiting fees being confirmed for the 2018-19 academic year.
+If you are admitted for more than 12 weeks and up to and including 12 months, you will be charged a flat fee rate which will be £690 in session 2018-2019.
+Please note we are awaiting fees being confirmed for the 2019-20 academic year.